 Clearing Debris and Maintaining Clearance

-One of the first steps in at-home AC repairs involves cleaning the area around your outdoor unit.
+One of the first steps in at-home AC repairs is to clean the area around your outdoor unit.
 Over time, leaves, dirt, and other debris can accumulate around the AC unit, potentially obstructing airflow and decreasing its efficiency.
-It’s essential to maintain at least a two-foot clearance around the unit to ensure optimal air intake and heat exchange.
+It’s essential to maintain at least 2 ft of clearance around the unit to ensure optimal air intake and heat exchange.

 To learn more about the importance of cleaning your AC unit, consider visiting this helpful guide on DIY AC maintenance.